PabloCorso/elma-web-editor/ROADMAP.md

 - Match features set of in-game editor:
   - General help dialog
-  - Apple properties:
-    - Normal Food ✅
-    - Gravity Up ✅
-    - Gravity Down ✅
-    - Gravity Left ✅
-    - Gravity Right ✅
-    - Food anim number (1-9) ✅
-  - Food anim number:
-    - Add support for 1-9 food animation numbers.
-Default LGR use 1-2, use modulo for higher numbers.
-  - Update food properties:
-    - In-game set right clicking apple with move tool
+  - Edit apple properties.
   - Pictures:
     - Right click to select picture or mask with texture and left click to place.
     - Right click the picture or texture to set properties.
     - Normal picture
-      - Show pictures ✅
       - Show OTHER: 999 G
       - Edit picture properties
     - Mask with texture
       - Masks: maskbig, maskhor, masklitt, masktop